Fish diseases and parasites: Parasites

 Parasites in fish are a common natural occurrence.
 Parasites can provide information about host population ecology.
 In fisheries biology, for example, parasite communities can be used to distinguish distinct populations of the same fish species co-inhabiting a region.
 Additionally, parasites possess a variety of specialized traits and life-history strategies that enable them to colonize hosts.
 Understanding these aspects of parasite ecology, of interest in their own right, can illuminate parasite-avoidance strategies employed by hosts.

 Usually parasites (and pathogens) need to avoid killing their hosts, since extinct hosts can mean extinct parasites.
 Evolutionary constraints may operate so parasites avoid killing their hosts, or the natural variability in host defensive strategies may suffice to keep host populations viable.
 Parasite infections can impair the courtship dance of male threespine sticklebacks.
-When that happens, the females reject them, suggesting a strong mechanism for the selection of parasite resistance."
+When that happens, the females reject them, suggesting a strong mechanism for the selection of parasite resistance.

 However, not all parasites want to keep their hosts alive, and there are parasites with multistage life cycles who go to some trouble to kill their host.
 For example, some tapeworms make some fish behave in such a way that a predatory bird can catch it.
 The predatory bird is the next host for the parasite in the next stage of its life cycle.
 Specifically, the tapeworm Schistocephalus solidus turns infected threespine stickleback white, and then makes them more buoyant so that they splash along at the surface of the water, becoming easy to see and easy to catch for a passing bird.

 Parasites can be internal (endoparasites) or external (ectoparasites).
-Some internal fish parasites are spectacular, such as the philometrid nematode Philometra fasciati which is parasitic in the ovary of female Blacktip grouper; the adult female parasite is a red worm which can reach up to 40 centimetres in length, for a diameter of only 1.6 millimetre; the males are tiny.
+One example of an internal parasite is the philometrid nematode Philometra fasciati which is parasitic in the ovary of female Blacktip grouper.
+The adult female philometrid nematode is a red worm which can reach up to 40 centimetres in length, with a diameter of only 1.6 millimetre; the males are tiny.
 Other internal parasites are found living inside fish gills, include encysted adult didymozoid trematodes, a few trichosomoidid nematodes of the genus Huffmanela, including Huffmanela ossicola which lives within the gill bone, and the encysted parasitic turbellarian Paravortex.
 Various protists and Myxosporea are also parasitic on gills, where they form cysts.